 Ian Wright Net Worth

-As of 2018, Ian Wright net worth is $3 million.
-His net worth today could’ve been a lot different today but a set of different circumstances in his life led his net worth to be significantly low.
+As of 2018, Ian Wright net worth is $20 million.
 During his prime as a player and popularity among fans, he managed to be involved in several productions on TV including The National Lottery Wright Ticket, What Kids Really Think, They Think it’s All Over, and Men & Motors.
 He also appeared in advertisements for Nike, who was one of his main sponsors.

 Wright had financial advisers with him who were not looking after his best interests at all.
 At that time, he was also involved in activities like Smoking that were hampering the growth of his career.
 Because of this, today he lives a very modest lifestyle that many of his fans might not expect about him.
 However, at his prime earning days, he was living in a large 12,000 sq. ft. house with many luxury cars.
 Along with the financial scandal from advisers, his divorce with his first wife led to him losing significant amount in assets.